AdamISZ/electrum-joinmarket-plugin/README.md

 ##### From-source version

+**As per the note at the start of the README, this doesn't work at the moment.**
 1. Make a virtualenv to work in.

 2. Make sure you have libsodium on the system; see instructions in the [JMCS install page](https://github.com/AdamISZ/joinmarket-clientserver/blob/master/docs/INSTALL.md).